 As soon as I opened my mail box I knew what the envelope inside held.
 It wasn’t even a government envelope or anything special, it just had the words PRIORITY MAIL printed in big red letters on the outside.
 I gave it a little bend and it confirmed my guess, that yes, there was a card inside.
 It arrived almost 1 year to the day since I first applied for my USA permanent resident visa.
 Hello Green Card!

 Another month gone already!
-Here I’ll be looking back on what I’ve been up to this month, the places I’ve been, the highs and lows, how the endless visa process is going and other random things I’m finding interesting this month!
-This month has been EXHAUSTING!!!
+Here I’ll be looking back on what I’ve been up to this month, the places I’ve been, the highs and lows, life as a Brit in the States and other random things I’m finding interesting this month!

 Back in 2011 when I drove the length of Route 66 with my family, we were gutted that by the time we reached St Louis (Missouri), there were no available tickets left on sale for that day to go to the top of the Gateway Arch.
 It’s exactly what it says on the tin, a giant 630ft silver archway that is the ‘Gateway to the West’ for those crossing the Mississippi River.
 When I returned a couple of weekends back, I had my fingers crossed that the same wouldn’t happen again!
 Luck was on my side and I was finally able to experience it.